DIY: Spooky Cheesecloth Ghosts for Halloween

 Step Four: Place the Cheesecloth on the Model

 While the cheesecloth is still wet, lay the cheesecloth onto the model ghost, shaping it the way you want the ghost to look.
 Depending on how many layers you want on your ghosts, you may do this a few times until you achieve the spooktacular look you want!
-Make as many ghosts as you have cheesecloth.

 Step Five: Let Dry